• About

 The carousel horses have names

-Do you need a Fast Lane Pass at Cedar Fair Parks?
+Do you need Fast Lane Passes at Carowinds amusement park in NC?

-Fast Lane Passes let you save time by using a shorter line.
-But, fast lane passes can be pricey!
+The good thing about Fast Lane Passes let you save time by using an express line.
+But, fast lane passes can be pricey — even more than the cost of a Carowinds amusement park admission ticket!

 In front of the fast lane pass at Fury 325